 What is The Good Society?

 The Good Society is part of the Australian Government’s Respect Matters program.
-The program was funded as part of the 2015 Women’s Safety Package and is managed by the Australian Government Department of Education, Skills and Employment.
+The program was funded as part of the 2015 Women’s Safety Package and is managed by the Australian Government Department of Education.
 The Good Society aims to change young people’s attitudes towards violence by providing informative and engaging respectful relationships education to build their ability to form healthy and respectful relationships.

 What is respectful relationships education?

 Respectful relationships education focuses on developing the necessary skills and understanding for students to interact positively and respectfully with people across a wide range of social situations.
 It also includes exploring, building and promoting gender equity in relationships and challenging gender stereotypes to ensure that all relationships are based on mutual respect.

 Schools are a key setting where children and young people learn how to interact with others and work together in a respectful way.
 Schools that model respectful relationships can help students to understand that no one should be disrespected or abused.

 Why respectful relationships education is important for your family

 Parents are the primary influence on the values, beliefs and attitudes of their children, and play a key role in teaching them about respect and respectful relationships.
 All students should be able to develop healthy and respectful relationships with their peers, family members, teachers and other members of their community.